FaisalKabirGalib/bank_finder/README.md

 }
 ```

-### in your build gradle file change all plugin compile sdk version to 34
+### in your build gradle file change all plugin compile sdk version to 34 (if AAPT2 error occurs)

 ```gradle
 subprojects {